 At the end of your South Coast exploration, you can have a well-earned rest in your accommodations near the village of Vík.

 Jökulsárlón Glacial Lagoon is a spectacular thing to behold.
-Icebergs which have broken off from a nearby glacier floated on top of the tranquil lagoon, creating a display of blue and white shapes.
+Icebergs that have broken off from a nearby glacier floated on top of the tranquil lagoon, creating a display of blue and white shapes.
 The grandeur of the location seems to go unnoticed by the relaxed seals that hang out on the banks of the lagoon.

-If you are travelling between May and October, you can elect to take a boat ride on the lagoon for a unique view of the icebergs and sail between the giant, natural ice sculptures on Jökulsárlón’s mirror-like surface.
+If you are traveling between May and October, you can elect to take a boat ride on the lagoon for a unique view of the icebergs and sail between the giant, natural ice sculptures on Jökulsárlón’s mirror-like surface.

-A short distance away the Diamond Beach awaits you.
-There, the beautiful icebergs have washed ashore creating the illusion of gigantic diamonds laid out on the pitch-black beach.
-Truly a wonderful sight to behold, and to photograph.
+A short distance away, the Diamond Beach awaits you.
+The beautiful icebergs have washed ashore, creating the illusion of gigantic diamonds laid out on the pitch-black beach.
+Truly a wonderful sight to behold and to photograph.

 In the evening you will go to your accommodation in the Jökulsárlón area.

 The Eastfjords are full of texture, with mountains looming over rugged coastlines.
 The area is also the only part of Iceland where reindeer roam free.
 Perhaps you'll be lucky enough to spot one.

 Your travels in the East will take you to Lagarfljót, a lake with a secret.
-Legend has it that in the water there lives a monster, Lagarfljótsormurin, a worm creature similar to the one said to dwell in the Scottish Loch Ness.
-Sightings of the worm date all the way back to 1345 and up to this decade.
-So keep your cameras at the ready, you might prove the myth to be true.
+Legend has it that there lives a monster in the water, Lagarfljótsormurin, a worm creature similar to the one said to dwell in the Scottish Loch Ness.
+Sightings of the worm date back to 1345 and up to this decade.
+So keep your cameras at the ready.
+You might prove the myth to be true.

 While in the East you'll also be able to see Hallormsstaðaskógur, the biggest forest in Iceland.
 Iceland is not known for wooded landscapes.
 There aren't many to be found, which makes Hallormsstaðaskógur unique.
 It is an appealing place for hiking, bird spotting, and picnics.
 Hallormstaðaskógur is not too far from Egilsstaðir, the largest town in the eastern region of Iceland.